Sitecore-Community/Sitecore.Speak.Guidance/Contributing to SPEAK/ReportingIssues.md

 	+ We will reject all "application specific" issues.

 	+ Recreating with a "clean" SPEAK page and components ensures that your application does not contain inappropriate configuration or custom code, and may help you find the source of the problem without waiting for a response from your issue report.

+- Please DO create a Sitecore package that reproduces the issue and attach it to your issue report.